tweag/nickel/doc/manual/typing.md

 general-purpose programming languages, but the case of an interpreted configuration language appears less clear-cut.

-Nevertheless, who has ever faced puzzling [dynamic type errors](https://www.haskellforall.com/2021/01/dynamic-type-errors-lack-relevance.html) may have felt the need for something better.
+Nevertheless, they who have ever faced puzzling [dynamic type errors](https://www.haskellforall.com/2021/01/dynamic-type-errors-lack-relevance.html) may have felt the need for something better.
 Standard dynamic typing is prone to error messages being unrelated to the actual issue while being located far from